Digital for charities: Website Content Template for Charities

 Small charities may find it challenging to customise their website or troubleshoot issues without the necessary coding skills.
 But do not despair.
 Coding languages such as HTML, CSS, and JavaScript can be intimidating for those without a technical background – but are generally not needed to set up a basic website using a standard CMS.

 Implementing essential features, such as donation forms, event registration, or volunteer sign-ups, can also be a daunting task for small charities.
 They may lack the resources to integrate these functionalities seamlessly, hindering their ability to engage with potential donors, volunteers, and supporters.
 But again these are relatively simple actions as 3rd party services such as Raisly or PayPal give you copy and paste instructions.
-Or content management systems such as WordPress have many plugins that are simple to use, and most importantly require no technical no-how.
+Or content management systems such as WordPress have many plugins that are simple-to-use, and most importantly require no technical no-how.

 Issues with Content Management and Updating